-Live & virtual mentorship for students on how to design better their authored project proposals for the EECCOA Challenge
+Live & virtual mentorship for students on how to design better their authored project proposals to reduce the carbon footprint of their school campus through the EECCOA Challenge

 Cash prizes for the students’ authors of best 12-15 projects and seed funding for the best project to be implemented at students’ school campus